-Humacyte, Inc. is pioneering the development and manufacture of off-the-shelf, universally implantable, bioengineered human tissues with the goal of improving the lives of patients and transforming the practice of medicine.
-We believe our technology has the potential to overcome limitations in existing standards of care and address the lack of significant innovation in products that support tissue repair, reconstruction and replacement.
+Humacyte, Inc. is pioneering the development and manufacture of off-the-shelf, universally implantable, bioengineered human tissues, advanced tissue constructs and organ systems with the goal of improving the lives of patients and transforming the practice of medicine.
+We believe our regenerative medicine technology has the potential to overcome limitations in existing standards of care and address the lack of significant innovation in products that support tissue repair, reconstruction and replacement.
 We are leveraging our novel, scalable technology platform to develop proprietary, bioengineered, acellular human tissues for use in the treatment of diseases and conditions across a range of anatomic locations in multiple therapeutic areas.

-We are initially using our proprietary, scientific technology platform to engineer and manufacture human acellular vessels, or HAVs.
+We are initially using our proprietary, scientific technology platform to engineer and manufacture Human Acellular VesselsTM, or HAVsTM.
 Our investigational HAVs are designed to be easily implanted into any patient without inducing a foreign body response or leading to immune rejection.
 We are developing a portfolio, or "cabinet", of HAVs with varying diameters and lengths.
-The HAV cabinet would initially target the vascular repair, reconstruction and replacement market, including vascular trauma; arteriovenous ("AV") access for hemodialysis; peripheral arterial disease ("PAD"); and coronary artery bypass grafting ("CABG").
+The HAV cabinet would initially target the vascular repair, reconstruction and replacement market, including vascular trauma; arteriovenous ("AV") access for hemodialysis; peripheral artery disease ("PAD"); and coronary artery bypass grafting ("CABG").
 In addition, we are developing our HAVs for pediatric heart surgery and the delivery of cellular therapies, including pancreatic islet cell transplantation to treat Type 1 diabetes.
 We will continue to explore the application of our technology across a broad range of markets and indications including the development of urinary conduit, trachea, esophagus and other novel cell delivery systems.

 We believe there is substantial clinical demand for safe and effective vascular conduits to replace and repair blood vessels throughout the body.
 Vascular injuries resulting from trauma are common in civilian and military populations, frequently resulting in the loss of either life or limb.
 Existing treatment options in the vascular repair, reconstruction and replacement market include the use of autologous vessels and synthetic grafts, which we believe suffer from significant limitations.
 For example, the use of autologous veins to repair traumatic vascular injuries can lead to significant morbidity associated with the surgical wounds created for vein harvest and prolonged times to restore blood flow to injured limbs, leading to an increased risk of amputation and infection.
+In addition, in many instances of vascular trauma, the patient may not have adequate vein available to make autologous graft repair feasible.
 Synthetic grafts are often contraindicated in the setting of vascular trauma due to higher infection risk that can lead to prolonged hospitalization and limb loss.
 Given the competitive advantages our HAVs are designed to have over existing vascular substitutes, we believe that HAVs have the potential to become the standard of care and lead to improved patient outcomes and lower healthcare costs.